flamapy/flamapy_docs/_flamapy_plugins/core.md

    - Facilitates the discovery and integration of plugins.
    - Manages the communication between plugins and coordinates the execution of transformations and operations.

-#### Installation Instructions
+### Installation instructions

-To install the core plugin of Flamapy, follow these steps:
+To install the core plugin of {% include flamapy.html %}, follow these steps:

 1. **Install Python**: Ensure that Python 3.9 or later is installed on your system.